Docs Frameworks

 OpenClaw

-hook runs the tool itself; the guard only votes — and OpenClaw is the
+tool itself; the guard only votes via its return value — one governed

 first framework where KIFF’s middle outcome, approval_required, maps